 The PRC legal system is a civil law system based on written statutes.
 Unlike in the common law system, prior court decisions may be cited for reference but have limited precedential value.
 Since 1979, PRC legislation and regulations have significantly enhanced the protections afforded to various forms of foreign investments in China.
 We conduct substantially all of our business through our subsidiary, the VIEs and their subsidiaries established in China.
 However, since the PRC legal system continues to rapidly evolve, rules and regulations in China can change quickly with little advance notice, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involve uncertainties, which may limit legal protections available to us.
 For example, we may have to resort to administrative and court proceedings to enforce the legal protection that we enjoy either by law or contract.
-However, since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of Chinese administrative and court proceedings and the level of legal protection we enjoy in China than in more developed legal systems.
+However, since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be difficult to evaluate the outcome of Chinese administrative and court proceedings and the level of legal protection we enjoy in China.
 These uncertainties may impede our ability to enforce the contracts we have entered into with our employees, business partners, customers and suppliers.
 In addition, such uncertainties, including the inability to enforce our contracts, could materially and adversely affect our business and operations.
 Uncertainties due to evolving laws and regulations could also impede the ability of a China-based issuer, such as our company, to obtain or maintain permits or licenses required to conduct business in China.
 In the absence of required permits or licenses, governmental authorities could impose material sanctions or penalties on us.
-Furthermore, intellectual property rights and confidentiality protections in China may not be as effective as in the United States or other countries.
-In addition, if China adopts more stringent standards with respect to environmental protection or corporate social responsibilities, we may incur increased compliance cost or become subject to additional restrictions in our operations.
+In addition, if China adopts stringent standards with respect to environmental protection or corporate social responsibilities, we may incur increased compliance cost or become subject to additional restrictions in our operations.
 Accordingly, we cannot predict the effect of future developments in the PRC legal system, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of local regulations by national laws.
 For instance, on March 15, 2019, the National People's Congress promulgated the FIL, which took effect on January 1, 2020, and the government authorities may promulgate other implementation rules subsequently.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulatory Matters-Foreign Investment Law."
 Substantial uncertainties still exist with respect to the interpretation and implementation of these new laws.
 As a result, we may not be aware of how it may impact the viability of our current corporate structure, corporate governance and business operations.
 These uncertainties could limit the legal protections available to us and other foreign investors.
 In addition, any litigation in China may be protracted and result in substantial costs and diversion of our resources and management attention.